Arab conquest of Mesopotamia

-The Arab conquest of Mesopotamia was carried out by the Rashidun Caliphate from 633 to 638 AD.
+The Arab conquest of Mesopotamia, or the Muslim conquest of Mesopotamia, was carried out by the Rashidun Caliphate from 633 to 638 AD.
 The Arab Muslim forces of Caliph Umar first attacked Sasanian territory in 633, when Khalid ibn al-Walid invaded Mesopotamia (then known as the Sasanian province of Asōristān; roughly corresponding to modern-day Iraq), which was the political and economic centre of the Sasanian state.
 From 634 to 636 AD, following the transfer of Khalid to the Byzantine front in the Levant, the hold of Arab forces on the region weakened under the pressure of Sasanian counterattacks.
 A second major Arab offensive in 636 and ended in January 638 with the capture of Mosul and the consolidation of Arab control over and exclusion of Sasanid influence from the whole Mosul-Tikrit region.

 This was the first time since the collapse of the Neo-Babylonian Empire in 539 BC with the Battle of Opis, that Mesopotamia was a under direct rule again by Semitic-speaking people (with the exception of the short-lived Palmyrene Empire and the Abgarid ruled kingdom of Osroene), after centuries of Persian (Achaemenid, Parthian and Sasanian empires), and Roman-Greek (Macedonian, Seleucid, and Roman empires) ruling periods.